Celebrating Fall: A Catholic Guide

 • Cook: Angel food cake, white meringues, whipped cream desserts (cloud-like).

-• Craft: Make angel’s wings, angel handprint art, stained glass angel.
+• Craft: Make angel wings, angel handprint art, and a stained glass angel.

-• Traditions: Blessing of pets, nature walks, live simple for a day, eat a meal by candlelight.
+• Traditions: Blessing of pets, nature walks, live simply for a day, and eat a meal by candlelight.

-• Pray: Prayer of St. Francis, Canticle of the Sun, Litany of St. Francis of Assisi.
+• Pray: Prayer of St. Francis, Canticle of the Sun, Litany of St. Francis of Assisi, pray for care of the environment and animals.

 • Read: Testament of St. Francis, "The Song of Francis" or "Francis: The Poor Man of Assisi".

-• Cook: Italian dishes - minestrone, rustic bread and olive oil, pasta.
+• Cook: Italian dishes - minestrone, rustic bread and olive oil, pasta, simple bread and fresh fruits (reflecting his simple lifestyle)

 • Celebrate: Pray the Rosary (especially as a family).